 For middle school students, if an assignment is one day late there may be a reduction on the grade.
-However, all work will be accepted until the week before the last week of the semester.
+However, all work may be accepted until the week before the last week of the semester.
+In middle school, late work may not be accepted after a chapter or unit is completed.
 Teacher discretion is taken into consideration on late long-term assignments and projects.
-In Pre K - 5th grade, the late work policy is under the discretion of the homeroom teacher.
+In Pre K - 5^{th} grade, the late work policy is under the discretion of the homeroom teacher.